juri-sinitson/jurisin/README.md

 ## Running the app
 Before you run the app first time, you need to run `yarn run install`.
+### Local backend with local data
+Run `yarn run artworks-backend-local-data` to start the local server and run `yarn run start` to start the app, go to the `http://localhost:4200/`. `4200` is a default port of angular.

+### Local backend with product data
-Run `yarn run artworks-backend-local` to start the local server and run `yarn run start` to start the app.
+Run `yarn run artworks-backend-prod-data` to start the local server and run `yarn run start` to start the app, go to the `http://localhost:4200/`. `4200` is a default port of angular.

+### Note
+The app does not access the data and the images directly to avoid CORS-issues and to stay safe against attacks associated with that.
+The data and images are fetched through the (local) backend instead.

+The development server which is run when you issue the command `yarn run start` uses also a proxy to the local backend.
+See `apps/artwork/src/proxy.conf.json` and https://angular.io/guide/build#proxying-to-a-backend-server.

 ## What does the app `artwork` do?
 The app fetches artworks in a grid list.
 When an element of that list is clicked/tipped the details dialog of the artwork is opened.